LukasJansen100/Portfolio-S3/proof/software-quality.md

 We have made Unit Tests on the User-Preferences-API, these unit tests, test whether the API calls return the correct information, we do this by mocking our database with [MongoMock](https://github.com/mongomock/mongomock), and we test using the [PyTest framework](https://docs.pytest.org/).

 Unit tests are automatically run in the [build and test workflow](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/User-Preferences-API/blob/main/.github/workflows/build-and-test.yml) of the User-Preferences-API

+## Integration Testing
+Integration testing is a way to test if the different modules in your application work together as intended.
+It occurs after unit testing and before system testing.
+Integration tests use actual components that the app uses in production, requires more code and data processing and takes longer to run.
+Therefore if you have behaviour that can be tested with unit tests or integration tests, always choose unit tests. ([ASP.NET introduction to integration tests](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0))

+### Integration Testing in individual project
+In the individual project we have made integration tests, to test the integration between the "Integration-API" and the Frontend.
+The integration tests are setup to test the actual endpoints which the frontend calls.
+To test these endpoints, we've mocked the data-access-layer and the authentication needed to call the endpoints.
+[Click here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Integration-API/tree/main/Integration-API/Integration-API.Integration-tests) to view the integration tests we've made on the "Integration-API".